jeremyle56/Minesweeper/Minesweeper/README.md

 - Intermediate level - 40/256 (15.63%)
 - Advanced level - 99/484 (20.45%)

+This implementation in C focuses on utilising arrays learnt from COMP1511 (Programming Fundamentals).
+Additionaly it features implementations of switch statments and Makefile.

 ## Instructions
 Just compile and run it.
 A Makefile is provided for simplicity.
 The game is written for linux terminal.